vectordotdev/vector/docs/manual/setup/getting-started.md

 through Vector.
 Using `remap`, you can turn static events into informational data that can help you ask and answer questions about your environment's state.

-Let's look at our updated configuration now.
+Let's look at our updated configuration now:

 ```toml title="vector.toml"
 [sources.generate_syslog]